reignydeyz/PERI.Prompt/readme.md

 - PERI.Prompt.EF
 	- Contains the EntityFramework module
 	- All of the data-manipulations were done here
+- PERI.Prompt.Repository
+	- Interfaces for the Repository Pattern
 - PERI.Prompt.Ext.*
 	- External APIs
 	- Uses .NET Standard